brambloemen/FLUPOULmeta/README.md

   ...
 ```

-If desired, several of the tools can also be replaced with their mamba/conda versions.
-In that case, the `conda:` directive needs to be added to the respective rules to specify the conda environment to be used for the rule.
+If desired, several of the tools can also be replaced with their mamba/conda versions (e.g. seqkit).
+In that case, the `conda:` directive needs to be added to the respective rules to specify the conda environment to be used for the rule, along with an env.yaml file in the workflow/envs directory.

 ### Obtaining the Sequencing Data for the study
 The sequencing data for this study were uploaded to the European Nucleotide Archive (ENA), under study accession number PRJEB86979.